 Optional keyword Displays the output defined in the format directive StartEntry Before each entry in the search results or in a subordinate list, if it is present.
 EndEntry After each entry in the search results or in a subordinate list, if it is present.
 StartFirstEntry Before the first entry in a search result or subordinate list, if it is present.
 If not present, StartEntry will be used.
 This keyword applies to the first entry on the page.
 So for a paged search result, the first entry on each page will be formatted using the StartFirstEntry context.
 EndFirstEntry After the first entry in a search result or subordinate list, if it is present.
 If not present, EndEntry will be used.
 This keyword applies to the first entry on the page.
-So for a paged search result, the first entry on each page will be formatted using the EndFirstEntry context.
+So, for a paged search result, the first entry on each page will be formatted using the EndFirstEntry context.
 FirstAtt To the first attribute in each entry.
 StartLine Before the first value of each attribute type.
 ClassName After the output defined in the StartEntry format directive, and before each entry.
 This keyword is used to generate the display name for subordinate entries displayed by the Expanded Entry page.
 StartAtt Before the first value of a multi-value DN type attribute.
 EndAtt After the last value of a multi-value DN type attribute.
 NoAtt This keyword allows content to be provided for attributes with no value (for example to provide content for a table cell when there is no value to put in it).
-RelatedEntryRow Before each entry displayed by the Search Results page when used in the related-entry workflow (see page 150).
-RelatedEntryEnd After the last entry displayed by the Search Results page when used in the related-entry workflow (see page 150).
-RequestReason This keyword relates to the approval process (see page 151) and is described below.
-InputChecked This keyword relates to the approval process (see page 151) and is described below.
+RelatedEntryRow Before each entry displayed by the Search Results page when used in the related-entry workflow (see page 152).
+RelatedEntryEnd After the last entry displayed by the Search Results page when used in the related-entry workflow (see page 152).
+RequestReason This keyword relates to the approval process (see page 154) and is described below.
+InputChecked This keyword relates to the approval process (see page 154) and is described below.
+FirstValue To the first value of a multi-valued attribute to be formatted differently to subsequent values.